 Like most humans, I like to listen to something pleasant when doing things that only require moderate concentration.
 But the usual options have drawbacks.

-Music often doesn’t engage my brain deeply enough; idle neurons start contemplating threats to my existence.
+First, music often doesn’t engage my brain deeply enough; idle neurons start contemplating threats to my existence.
 Talk radio is too relevant; current-event intrusions piss on the ember of optimism I try to keep in my soul.
 Audio books require too much attention (and writers often have annoying voices).
-Finally, I cannot passively monitor television.
+And last, I cannot passively monitor television.
 I’m a TV junkie.
 I’ll watch vintage A-Team episodes, History Channel filler about mummy curses or Nazis,3 Bob Ross reruns on PBS, car crashes caught on tape, anything.
 Bad TV is my crack cocaine.
 I haven’t owned a television since 2005, but I could relapse at any moment.

 As for the hokey factor, for every corny “cue the organ” moment you hear in sub-par shows (which were likely considered stupid when they first aired), there are a dozen tight, well-written programs that pack a punch 60 or 70 years after they were recorded.
 Especially thriller shows4 like Escape and Suspense, which use plots later stolen by TV shows like Alfred Hitchcock Presents, The Twilight Zone and The Outer Limits.